Mackenzie Brown, PsyD, Sport Psychology Expert

 Mackenzie believes the individual we become is shaped by the experiences we have.
 As a Division 1 rower at SUNY Buffalo, she confronted an injury and career-ending health issue and, out of that experience, her passion for sport psychology was born.

-Mackenzie is the Interim Assistant Director at Keene State College Counseling Center and co-liaison to the athletic department.
+Mackenzie is the Assistant Director of Clinical Operations at Keene State College Counseling Center and co-liaison to the athletic department.
 In her free time, she trains for her next endurance performance, enjoys outdoor adventures and exploring lands near and far, and seeks out live music.

 Mackenzie received a master’s degree in Sports and Exercise Psychology and her doctorate in Clinical Psychology from The Chicago School of Professional Psychology.
 She grew up in New Jersey.